FXIhub/fxihub.github.io/index.md

 ---
 layout: main
-title: SPIhub - a collaborative repository
+title: FXIhub - a collaborative repository
 tagline: Supporting tagline
 ---
 {% include JB/setup %}

-> **SPIhub** is a collaborative repository for Flash X-ray Imaging (FXI).
+> **FXIhub** is a collaborative repository for Flash X-ray Imaging (FXI).
 The goal is to host and maintain a comprehensive and versatile collection of tools and other resources to be used in the community of FXI with modern X-ray sources.

 <hr>